sivadhanushreddykotturu/TimeTablekl/README.md

 ## ⚠️ Disclaimer

 This tool is unofficial and not affiliated with KL University.
 Use it responsibly.
-Your credentials are only used to fetch data on your device and are not stored anywhere else.
+Your credentials are used only to fetch data on your device and are never stored externally.

 ---